adilzubair/scout-site/README.md

 Press **Ctrl+Alt+Space** to open it.
 The beta is unsigned and has no installer or automatic updater.

 This repository contains the public website and release downloads.
-The application source is kept in a separate private repository.